s414s/tinycar/README.md

 # Microcar
-A 90s emulator of micromachine videgames
+A 90s emulator of micromachine videogames